BBQmagpie/bbqmagpie.github.io/_posts/2023-02-25-dlme-metadata.md

 Since I am familiar with arts, I choose three Turkish paintings from the library as an example.
 I will discuss their existing metadata, using the metadata to find their differences and similarities.
 I will also talk about the problems or missing parts in the metadata.
 In addition, I will suggest what other metadata we can add to these paintings to make them more discoverable.

 ![Fish Still Life](/images/Balikli_Naturmort.png "Fish Still Life")
 <div align="center"> “Balıklı Natürmort.”
 DLME, https://dlmenetwork.org/library/catalog/ResimKlksyn%2F779. </div>

 ![Dancing](/images/Dansci.png "Dancing")
 <div align="center"> “Dansçı.”
 DLME, https://dlmenetwork.org/library/catalog/ResimKlksyn%2F604. </div>

 ![Woman by the Sea](/images/Deniz_Kiyisinda_Kiz.png "Woman by the Sea")
 <div align="center"> “Deniz Kıyısında Kız.”
 DLME, https://dlmenetwork.org/library/catalog/ResimKlksyn%2F760. </div>

-### What can we know by their metadata?
+### - What can we know by their metadata?

 table of know information

+create a search engine query

-### What are missing?
+### - What are missing?
 What are not clear?

 mismatch due to different languages

+not searchable in both libraries

+not enough information, only materials, title, author and type can be used to discover

+types' relationship unclear

-### What should we add?
+### - What should we add?

 information of authors

 ## In Conclusion...

+digital libraries good way of collecting data and making collections visible online still the metadata provided could be improved and searching must be fixed will be more and more convenient to do research online instead of going to lib and museums in person

 **Reference**

 [^1]: “Metadata.”
 Wikipedia, Wikimedia Foundation, 17 Feb.
-2023, https://en.wikipedia.org/wiki/Metadata#:~:text=Metadata%20is%20%22data%20that%20provides,used%20for%20discovery%20and%20identification.
+2023, https://en.wikipedia.org/wiki/Metadata.

 [^2]: “Discoverability.”
 Wikipedia, Wikimedia Foundation, 3 Feb.
 2023, https://en.wikipedia.org/wiki/Discoverability.